 I am a proud Houstonian, born and raised here and I continue to call Houston home.
 As a first generation Persian/Pakistani American, I am proud to say my parents migrated to the United States in 1973, earning their bachelor’s degrees, and Houston is where my father became a successful business owner for 40 years now.
 He shared his appreciation for the chance the Land of Opportunity provided him with my mom and us 3 children.
 Because of this, I find the need to give back to the community that gave life to my family.

-I graduated high school from Westbury Christian School in 1999 and attended Houston Baptist University until 2003.
+I graduated high school from Westbury Christian School in 1999 and attended Houston Christian University until 2003.
 HBU where I met my dear friend and founder of Families Helping Families, Quincy Collins.
-Having had my daughter Alayna in 2007, I went on to be awarded the Dean’s List of Honor’s recipient when I graduated form Purdue University with a 3.86 gpa.
+Having had my daughter Alayna in 2007, I went on to be awarded the Dean’s List of Honor’s recipient when I graduated from Purdue University with a 3.86 GPA.
 My career path led me to success in business operations management in various industries, and I currently serve as a Project Manager.

 I grew up in the arts studying dance, theatre, drawing, and music, graduated high school early at 16, then went on to Texas Southern University.
 Shortly after, I started my corporate career in 2010, living in Dubai and Iraq for a couple of years working in the Oil & Gas industry.

-After returning home, and reconnecting with my high school bestie of 15yrs, we decided to break out of the friend zone and got married in 2014.
-His career took us to Nigeria for awhile and we spent our down time traveling the world visiting Thailand, Vietnam, S. Africa, Tanzania, Hungary and several European destinations.
+After returning home, and reconnecting with my high school bestie of 15 years, we decided to break out of the friend zone and got married in 2014.
+His career took us to Nigeria for a while and we spent our down time traveling the world visiting Thailand, Vietnam, S. Africa, Tanzania, Hungary and several European destinations.